Marriott Marquis San Diego Marina

-The San Diego Marriott Marquis & Marina is a hotel in San Diego, California.
-In the Marina district of Downtown San Diego, the hotel is composed of two towers of equal height.
+Marriott Marquis San Diego Marina is a hotel in San Diego, California.
+In the Marina district of downtown San Diego, the hotel is composed of two towers of equal height.
 The two towers are the 20th tallest buildings in San Diego and are a prominent fixture in the city's skyline.
 The 25-story towers have a height of 361 ft (110 m) and contain 1,362 rooms.
 The hotel is affiliated with Marriott Hotels & Resorts.

+History

-The hotel was designed by Welton Becket and Associates, and built by developer Doug Manchester.
-The North Tower opened in 1984 as the Inter-Continental San Diego.
-The hotel doubled in size in 1987 with the addition of the south tower, at which point it was renamed San Diego Marriott Hotel and Marina.
+The hotel was designed by Welton Becket and Associates, and constructed by developer Doug Manchester.
+The 681-room North Tower opened in April 1984 as the Inter-Continental San Diego.
+The hotel faced severe financial difficulties in its early years, and Marriott International assumed management in September 1987, with the hotel renamed the San Diego Marriott Hotel and Marina.
+The $90 million 683-room South Tower opened in December 1987, doubling the hotel's size and making it the city's largest hotel at the time.
+The addition was built in anticipation of the adjacent San Diego Convention Center, which opened two years behind schedule, in 1989.

 In 2008 Manchester sold the property to Host Hotels & Resorts.

-Specifications
+In 2011, the hotel was renamed the San Diego Marriott Marquis & Marina.
+In 2014, Marriott Hall, its largest meeting facility,was expanded to 171,000 square feet of LEED Silver-certified meeting space.